prisma/prisma-examples/typescript/graphql-crud/README.md

-# GraphQL Server Example
+# CRUD GraphQL API Example

-This example shows how to implement a **GraphQL server with TypeScript** based on Prisma, [graphql-yoga](https://github.com/prisma/graphql-yoga) and [GraphQL Nexus](https://graphql-nexus.com/).
+This example shows how to implement a **CRUD GraphQL API with TypeScript** based on Prisma, [graphql-yoga](https://github.com/prisma/graphql-yoga) and [GraphQL Nexus](https://graphql-nexus.com/).

 ## How to use